 Toddlers don't always want to go to bed at night.
-To make the nighttime routine easier for parents and children alike, there's the Moshi Twilight Sleep app.
+To make the nighttime routine easier for parents and children alike, there's the Moshi: Sleep and Mindfulness app.
 Featuring a nice mix of bedtime stories, meditation routines, and soothing music, the freemium app comes highly recommended for anyone with young children, although it can be enjoyed by any age group.
 Yes, even adults.

 Getting a good night's sleep is essential to long-term health.
 For children, studies have shown it's important for development since it boosts energy levels, improves memory, and helps with concentration.

 My daughter is 13-years-old.
-She would have benefited from an app like Moshi Twilight when she was younger.
+She would have benefited from an app like Moshi: Sleep and Mindfulness when she was younger.
 She was (and is) a great sleeper in terms of staying asleep throughout the night.
 It was convincing her to calm down and relax before sleep that was often the problem.

-According to an April 2019 survey, 97 percent of parents surveyed said that Moshi Twilight helped get their kids to sleep quicker.
+According to an April 2019 survey, 97 percent of parents surveyed said that Moshi: Sleep and Mindfulness helped get their kids to sleep quicker.
 The same survey found that 95 percent though the app made bedtime less stressful.

 To date, the app offers over 40 hours of original audio sleep stories, meditations, music, and sounds.
 Much of this content is put behind a paywall, although there's plenty of free content to get you and your child started.

 The available sleep stories are between 15 and 30 minutes in length.
 A simple interface lets you go forward or back in 15-second increments.
 You can also set the stories to repeat as necessary.
 Thanks to AirPlay integration, you can listen to the stories and other app content on speakers and Apple TVs too.
 Each story is kept in the cloud, although you can download them for offline use.